joe-re/sql-language-server/README.md

 #### Switch database connection

-If you have multiple connection information on personal config file, you can swtich database connection.
+If you have multiple connection entries in your personal config file, you can switch the database connection.

 ![2020-05-25_15-23-01](https://user-images.githubusercontent.com/4954534/82788937-02f63c80-9e9c-11ea-948d-e27ee0090463.gif)